-Students from participating Connecticut colleges will work in small teams (2-5 students per team) to tackle a surprise, large, and complex dataset.
-After two days of intense data wrangling, analysis, and presentation design, each team is allowed a few minutes and no more than two slides to impress a panel of judges.
-Prizes are given for Best in Show, Best Visualization, and Best Use of External Data.
+Students from participating Connecticut and Massachusetts will work in small teams (3-5 students per team) to tackle a surprise, large, and complex dataset.
+After two days of intense data wrangling, analysis, and presentation design, each team is allowed a few minutes and no more than three slides to impress a panel of judges.
+Prizes are awarded to the teams who impress the judges most.

 Purpose of the competition: